Glaucoma, Curcumin, and Autoimmunity: Exploring the Research

 Glaucoma is a potentially serious eye problem.
 In the most common form of the disease, fluid builds up in the eyeball.
 The fluid creates pressure that damages the retinal ganglion cells located at the back of the eyeball.
 The long fibers of these cells are known as axons and form the optic nerve.
 The nerve is vital for vision because it transmits signals from the eye to the brain.
-If glaucoma is not treated and the optic nerve is damaged, vision loss and even blindness may result.
+If glaucoma is not treated and the optic nerve is damaged, vision loss may result.

 Parts of the Eye

 In order to understand the problem that contributes to vision loss in glaucoma, it's helpful to know a little about the anatomy of the eye.
 The cornea is the transparent layer over the front of the eye.
 The iris is the colored part of the eye.
 It has a circular gap in the center called the pupil.
 The pupil allows light rays to reach and travel through the lens, which is located behind the iris.
 The size of the pupil varies, depending on light conditions.
 The light rays travel through the vitreous humour located behind the lens and then strike the retina.

 The light triggers the creation of electrical nerve impulses in the retina.
 Retinal ganglion cells are located at the back of the retina.
 They send impulses along the optic nerve to the brain, which produces an image.

 The information in this article is intended for general interest.
 Anyone who has a vision problem or who is concerned about their eyesight should consult a medical professional.